-This 230 km stretch of road connects the towns of Banff and jasper through the Rocky mountains, passing surreal an breathtaking landscapes the entire way.
+The Icefields Parkway is a 230 km stretch of road connects Lake Louise to Jasper national park through the Rocky mountains, passing surreal and breathtaking landscapes the entire way.

-A lot of Banff national parks main attractions are strategically places the entire drive so you never have to worry about not seeing famous landmarks.
+A lot of Banff national parks attractions are situated along the entire drive so you never have to worry about not seeing famous landmarks.

 The Icefields parkway and its attractions can be separated into miles, starting from mile zero in Jasper, you’ll come across these particular stops along the way.

 -Athabasca Falls (km 31)